Kotlin/KEEP/proposals/context-receivers.md

 declarations.
 They differ from regular parameters in that they are anonymous and are passed implicitly just like receivers.
-In the body of the corresponding function or property accessor they bring the corresponding arguments into the body scope as implicit receiver for further calls.
+In the body of the corresponding function or property accessor they bring the corresponding arguments into the body scope as implicit receivers for further calls.

 Take a look at the following example.